ShivanshTiwari01/Facial-Recognition-based-Attendance-System/README.md

-# Facial Recognition-Based Attendance System
+# Facial Recognition based Attendance System

 This project is a facial recognition-based attendance system built using Flask, OpenCV, and machine learning.
 The system captures faces through a webcam, identifies them using a pre-trained model, and logs attendance data.
 The user interface is simple and built using HTML, CSS, and Bootstrap CSS.